 In addition to paying more fees, we’re paying more to make our goods.
 All of our costs have gone up, yet we’ve managed to maintain some of our original product prices since we launched them ten years ago.
 We have always tried to absorb increased costs if we can.

-We can absorb the increased material costs on our website where our commissions are low, but we can’t absorb both increased material costs and increased sales fees together.
+For now, we can absorb some of the increased material costs on our website where commissions are low, but we can’t absorb both increased material costs and increased sales fees together.
 And that is why we are only raising our prices on our Etsy store, and not on our website.

 Rapidly Changing Policies